Alice Guo: Involvement in POGOs

 On August 14, a complaint was filed against Guo by the Bureau of Internal Revenue for tax evasion amounting to relating to her transactions in Baofu.
 On August 30, Guo and 22 others were charged with money laundering by authorities.
-On September 5, an arrest warrant was issued by a court in Capas, Tarlac against Guo on charges of graft and corruption.
+On September 5, an arrest warrant was issued by a court in Capas, Tarlac, against Guo on charges of graft and corruption.

-After being repatriated from Indonesia, where she had been hiding, Guo reappeared in the Senate hearing on September 9, 2024, but was cited in contempt for a second time by the Senate Committee on Women, Children, Family Relations and Gender Equality for perjury and giving evasive answers.
+After being repatriated from Indonesia, where she had been hiding, Guo reappeared in the Senate hearing on September 9, 2024, but was cited in contempt for a second time by the Senate Committee on Women, Children, Family Relations, and Gender Equality for perjury and giving evasive answers.
 In the hearing, it was revealed that Guo was found to have paid Baofu's electric bills totaling when she was mayor from 2022 to 2024.
 On September 17, the DOJ filed qualified human trafficking charges against Guo and others before the Pasig Regional Trial Court.

 On September 19, 2024, Guo appeared in a hearing of the House of Representatives Quad Committee, a merger of the congressional committees on dangerous drugs, public order and safety, human rights, and public accounts, as part of its investigation into extrajudicial killings, illegal drugs, and POGOs.
 She was again cited in contempt for giving evasive answers.

-On October 3, 2024, the NBI charged Guo with falsification of documents, perjury and obstruction of justice over her fraudulent signing of legal documents while she was in hiding.
+On October 3, 2024, the NBI charged Guo with falsification of documents, perjury, and obstruction of justice over her fraudulent signing of legal documents while she was in hiding.

 On December 12, 2024, the House of Representatives lifted its contempt citation against Guo, citing her custody in separate court cases.

 On January 15, 2025, Guo and her co-accused were charged with 62 counts of money laundering by the DOJ.
 On May 23, they were charged with another 62 counts of money laundering by the DOJ.
 The NBI filed 70 charges against Guo and her relatives on October 2 for falsification of public documents and simulation of minimum capital stock.

-On November 20, 2025, Guo was convicted of qualified human trafficking with the sentence being life imprisonment and a fine of ($33,832).
-It was a landmark ruling on under the Anti-Trafficking in Persons Act proving that people who are indirectly involved in human trafficking by providing support can be convicted.
-Guo will be moved to the Correctional Institution for Women.
+On November 20, 2025, Guo was convicted of qualified human trafficking, with the sentence being life imprisonment and a fine of ($33,832).
+It was a landmark ruling under the Anti-Trafficking in Persons Act, proving that people who are indirectly involved in human trafficking by providing support can be convicted.
+Guo was moved to the Correctional Institution for Women.

+On August 14, 2026, Guo was served with another arrest warrant while in prison on charges of graft.